torrejonv/teranode/docs/architecture/architecture.md

 ## 2. Data Model and Propagation

-The UBSV data model addresses scalability and efficiency issues found in the original Bitcoin by changing the way data is organized and propagated across the network.
-Here's a summary of the key points and how they represent improvements over the original Bitcoin model:
+The UBSV data model addresses scalability and efficiency issues found in BTC by changing the way data is organized and propagated across the network.
+Here's a summary of the key points and how they represent improvements over the BTC model:

 ### 2.1.
 Block Size
 - **Bitcoin**: Fixed at 1MB, limiting the number of transactions per block.
 - **BSV**: Increased to 4GB, allowing significantly more transactions per block.
 - **UBSV**: Unbounded block size, enabling potentially unlimited transactions per block, increasing throughput, and reducing transaction fees.

-We can then compare the data models of the original Bitcoin and UBSV to understand how the latter improves on the former.
+We can then compare the data models of the BTC and UBSV to understand how the latter improves on the former.

 ### 2.2.
-Original Bitcoin Data Model
+BTC Data Model

-In the original Bitcoin the data model is as follows:
+The BTC data model is as follows:

 ##### 2.2.1.
 Transactions